abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter07.md

 somebody who is really wise and use that as a sounding board.

 “Wishing: in gladness and in safety, may all beings be at ease.”
-The scriptural Pāli is, “*Sukhino vā khemino hontu, sabbe sattā bhavantu sukhitattā.*” “*Sukhino*” is happy, with gladness and well-being: may they be happy; may they experience well-being. “*Khemino*” is safety, security, stability, freedom from any kind of threat. “*Sabbe satta bhavantu sukhitatta*”: may all beings bring this quality of happiness and well-being into being; may they be at ease.
+The scriptural Pāli is, *Sukhino vā khemino hontu, sabbe sattā bhavantu sukhitattā.* *Sukhino* is happy, with gladness and well-being: may they be happy; may they experience well-being. *Khemino* is safety, security, stability, freedom from any kind of threat. *Sabbe satta bhavantu sukhitatta*: may all beings bring this quality of happiness and well-being into being; may they be at ease.

 Establish that wish, that thought, that aspiration.
 The Buddha then